Sheikh Jamal

-Sheikh Jamal (28 April 1954 – 15 August 1975) was the second son of Sheikh Fazilatunnesa Mujib and Sheikh Mujibur Rahman, the first president of Bangladesh.
+Sheikh Jamal (28 April 1954 – 15 August 1975) was a Bangladeshi military personnel and athlete.
+He was the second son of Sheikh Fazilatunnesa Mujib and Sheikh Mujibur Rahman, the founding president of Bangladesh.

 Early life

 Jamal was born at Tungipara, Gopalganj on 28 April 1954.
-His father was Sheikh Mujibur Rahman and his mother was Sheikh Fazilatunnesa Mujib.
-He was their second son after Sheikh Kamal.
-He was a freedom fighter.
-His sister, Sheikh Hasina, is the current Prime Minister of Bangladesh.
+He was Mujib's third child out of five.
+His sister, Sheikh Hasina, would become prime minister of Bangladesh in 1996.

-Sheikh Jamal, after a period of studies at Bangladesh Air Force Shaheen College, finished his matriculation from Dhaka Residential Model College in Dhaka.
+Jamal, after a period of studies at BAF Shaheen College Dhaka, finished his matriculation from Dhaka Residential Model College in Dhaka.
 He passed his HSC from Dhaka College.
 He learned playing guitar at a music institution and was also a good cricketer.

 Career

 Detained with his mother and other members of the family at a house in Dhanmondi during the war of Liberation in 1971, Jamal found the means to escape and cross over to a liberated zone, where he joined the struggle to free the country.
 While a student of Dhaka College, Jamal traveled to Yugoslavia for military training under the auspices of the Yugoslav army.
 Subsequently, he trained at the Royal Military Academy Sandhurst in Great Britain.
 He joined the Bangladesh Army as a second lieutenant in the East Bengal Regiment.